mpromonet/v4l2tools/README.md

 >	read from a V4L2 capture device and write to a V4L2 output device

- - v4l2convert_YUV          :

->	read an YUV format from a V4L2 capture device, convert to an other YUV format and write to a V4L2 output device

  - v4l2compress  :

 >	read YUV from a V4L2 capture device, compress in VP8/VP9/H264/HEVC/JPEG format and write to a V4L2 output device